StoneCypher/state_adjacency_matrix.js/README.md

 ## Caveats

 1. This lists Washington, DC as a state.
 This does not list any other non-state territories, eg Puerto Rico.
-1. There is a legitimate argument to be had about whether to connect the diagonals at the Four Corners.
+1. There is a legitimate argument to be had about whether to connect the diagonals at the Four Corners (that is, whether AZ touches CO, and whether NM touches UT.)
-    1. This dataset does, because that leads to better looking maps, in my opinion.
+    1. This dataset does list these as connected, because in my opinion that leads to better looking maps.

 ## Full dump